 Self hosted Virtual Reality space with IdeaSpaceVR and Raspberry PI

-In this tutorial I’m going to show you how to install and configure IdeaSpaceVR on Raspberry PI and experience a fully customizable Virtual Reality environment hosted in your own small and cheap computer board.
+In this tutorial, I’m going to show you how to install and configure IdeaSpaceVR on Raspberry PI and experience a fully customizable Virtual Reality environment hosted in your own small and cheap computer board.

 Basically, IdeaSpaceVR is a free, open-source, self-hosted CMS platform.
 Built for creating, publishing and managing virtual reality and interactive 3D websites, it works with common VR devices like Oculus Quest, Oculus Go, Samsung Gear VR, HTC Vive, Google Daydream and Windows Mixed Reality headsets.
-It also allows to navigate virtual reality spaces from a common web browser.
+It also allows navigating virtual reality spaces from a common web browser.

-In this tutorial I will use a Raspberry PI 3 Model B+, but this procedure will work also with newer Raspberry PI models.
+In this tutorial, I will use a Raspberry PI 3 Model B+, but this procedure will work also with newer Raspberry PI models.

 What We Need

-As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continue with the project or remove them from the shopping cart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

 Step-by-Step Procedure